1211ciel/node/words.md

 distinct 截然不同的
 distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct
 Those two ideas are quite distinct from each other.
+Those two ideas are quite distinct from each other.
+Those two ideas are quite distinct from each other.
+Those two ideas are quite distinct from each other.
+Those two ideas are quite distinct from each other.

+distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct distinct
+Those two ideas are quite distinct from each other.